Anthony Muñoz: Post-NFL career

 Since 1992, Muñoz has starred in a series of commercials for the Cincinnati-area furniture store Furniture Fair.

 In 2002, the Anthony Muñoz Foundation was created to consolidate Muñoz's charitable activities and encourages area individuals and businesses to "...impact area youth mentally, physically and spiritually".
 In 2004, Muñoz served on a panel to select the year's recipient of the Walter Payton Award.
 On November 14, 2012, Allstate dedicated a Hometown Hall of Famers plaque to Muñoz at Chaffey High School.
 On October 8, 2015, Muñoz received the Congressional Hispanic Caucus Institute (CHCI) Medallion of Excellence for his contributions to the Hispanic community.

 Muñoz attended a celebrity flag-football game at Candlestick Park, the last event before the demolition of the stadium in 2014.
 He describes the event:

 The final touchdown pass, there were probably 30,000 people in that stadium viewing a bunch of old guys playing a flag football game, but to see (Montana) throw to (DeBartolo) for the final touchdown there and to hear the fans go crazy and to see the admiration from these former players like Ronnie Lott and Joe Montana; that to me was impressive... to me, that's what it's all about.

+Muñoz was a founding board member of the Hispanic Football Hall of Fame in 2025, alongside Ron Rivera.

 Personal life

-Muñoz is of Mexican–American descent and met his wife at USC and they got married during his sophomore year in 1978.
+Muñoz is of Mexican–American descent from the state of Chihuahua in Mexico and met his wife at USC; they married during his sophomore year in 1978.
 They have two children.
 His son Michael played offensive lineman at Tennessee where he was an All-America and went undrafted in 2005.
 His daughter, Michelle, played basketball at Tennessee and later transferred to Ohio State.

 Muñoz is a Christian.
-He has said, “My faith is everything for me in my in my life, college, my 13 years playing in the NFL.
+He has said, “My faith is everything for me in my life, college, my 13 years playing in the NFL.
 Now that I've been retired from the NFL it continues to be the most important thing in my life.”